 Apple Computer Inc. Invention Submission Policy

-We've looked at a lot of Confidentiality Agreements and Invention Submission Agreements over the years.
+We looked at a lot of Confidentiality Agreements and Invention Submission Agreements over the years.
 The general attitude of most big companies is that your only protection is an issued patent, that anything else you tell them is fair game.
-In this case, as in so many others, Apple is a leader... a leader in offering the worst invention submission agreement we've ever seen.
-If you've ever considered submitting an unsolicited idea to Apple, even an invention idea protected by an issued patent, think again.
+In this case, as in so many others, Apple is a leader... a leader in offering the worst invention submission agreement we have ever seen.
+If you ever considered submitting an unsolicited idea to Apple, even an invention idea protected by an issued patent, think again.
 Read the policy below.
-It's hard to believe (the text below can be found at Apple's website here: http://www.apple.com/legal/policies/ideas.html).
+It is hard to believe (the text below can be found at Apple's website here: http://www.apple.com/legal/policies/ideas.html).

 Apple's Unsolicited Idea Submission Policy

 Apple and its employees do not accept or consider unsolicited ideas, including ideas for new advertising campaigns, new promotions, new or improved products or technologies, product enhancements, processes, materials, marketing plans or new product names.
 Please do not send any original creative artwork, suggestions or other works.
 The sole purpose of this policy is to avoid potential misunderstandings or disputes when Apple's products or marketing strategies might seem similar to ideas submitted to Apple.
 So, please do not send your unsolicited ideas to Apple or anyone at Apple.
 If, despite our request that you not send us your ideas, you still send them, then regardless of what your letter says, the following terms shall apply to your idea submission.